 One thing customers don’t enjoy, it’s talking to a robot.
 Using a robot as your avatar discourages conversations.
 Instead, use human a face (with a smile) as this lets your customers know that they are chatting to a real human being who understands them.

-Our U.S.-based agents are highly skilled and can answer common questions about your business, qualify new leads, schedule appointments, take payments, and more.
+Our live agents are highly skilled and can answer common questions about your business, qualify new leads, schedule appointments, take payments, and more.
 You stay in the loop when chat transcripts are sent to you after each conversation and logged in your CRM.
-There's no setup fee, services are month-to-month with no annual contract, and plans start at just $60/month.
-Learn more and get started with a 5-chat / 30-day free trial!
+There's no setup fee, services are month-to-month, and there's no annual contract.
+Plans start at just just $140/month and are risk-free with our 14-day money-back guarantee.